 What is the PCA Workforce Council?

-The PCA Quality Home Care Workforce Council was created to make it easier for individuals with disabilities to find and hire PCAs under the MassHealth Personal Care Attendant program.
-The Council was created by state law: M.G.L C 118G Sec.
-28-33.
+The PCA Quality Home Care Workforce Council was created to: ensure the quality of long-term, in-home, personal care by recruiting, training and stabilizing the work force of personal care attendants.
+The Council was created by state law: M.G.L C 118E Sec.
+70-75.

 Who are the members of the PCA Workforce Council?

-A majority of the Council's nine members are PCA consumers.
+A majority of the Council's nine members are PCA consumer/employers.
 A current membership list is available online at www.mass.gov/pca in the About the Council section.

 What are the PCA Workforce Council's main duties?